itsgiff/nixcfg/README.md

 See the `docs/` directory for setup instructions and documentation.

-## AI Integration

-The `.ai/` directory contains instructions, context documents, and templates for various AI assistants used with this project:

-- **claude/**: Claude-specific project knowledge and templates
-- **chatgpt/**: ChatGPT custom instructions and templates
-- **gemini/**: Gemini context information and templates
-- **shared/**: Common resources usable across all AI platforms

-These resources help maintain consistency when using AI assistants to work with this configuration.

 ## License

 This configuration is released under the MIT License.
-See [LICENSE](LICENSE) for details.